 Key Developments Related to the Popularity of the TV

-Here’s a quick look at the history of television.
+Here’s a quick look at the history of successful television campaigns.

 Phrases That Define Advertising Campaigns

 For instance, the legendary Nike slogan ‘Just Do It’ has emerged from its advertising shadows to become a mantra of life for many people.
-Some advertising slogans have such a long life that they become part of pop culture.
-It has been close to 30 years since Brooke Shields said, “You wanna know what comes between me and my Calvins… nothing,” but many people still remember her in those advertisements.
-Since then, Calvin Klein jeans have become ‘sexy.’
+Some advertising slogans have such a long life that they become a part of pop culture.

 Just like other forms of pop culture, advertising slogans can be just as iconic in defining a generation.
 Here are some of the most memorable advertising slogans.